malatindez/mal-packet-weaver/README.md

 - Extensible architecture for adding custom packet types and serialization formats.
 - Integration with logging through the use of spdlog.
 - Provides encryption interface in [mal_packet_weaver/crypto/openssl](mal_packet_weaver/crypto/openssl) (Optional)
-- Seamless integration with other libraries such as mal-toolkit.

 ## Installation